mwing-dev/Reload/README.md

 ### Hardware
 - Raspberry Pi Pico with CircuitPython installed.
 - Two LEDs connected to GPIO pins 14 (Fail) and 15 (Pass) on the Pico.
+- Two 330 Ω resistors (Or whichever work with your LEDs)
 - USB connection between the Pico and the host machine.

 ### Software